rmarder/cpplibphp/README.md

 using namespace php;
 ```

-I recommended not using the namespace as this library will likely collide with the global C namespace as well as the C++ std namespace in the future, if it doesn't already.
+I recommended not using the namespace as this library will collide with the global C namespace as well as the C++ std namespace in the future, if it doesn't already.

 This has no dependencies, however it does require at least a C++11 compiler or better.